Global stocks mixed after report of US-China trade talks

 "While the resumption of trade talks appears to mitigate any near-term deterioration in U.S.-China tensions, prudent investors will not get carried away, seeing as a meaningful deal still seems a long way off," said Han Tan of FXTM in a report.

+In midday trading, London's FTSE 100 fell 0.9% to 7,485 and France's CAC-40 declined 0.5% to 5,595.
+Frankfurt's DAX rose a more modest 0.4% to 12,538 after a report showed a deep slump in manufacturing activity in Europe's largest economy, raising the chances that the European Central Bank could loosen monetary policy, perhaps as soon as Thursday.

-On Wall Street, the future for the Standard & Poor's 500 fell 0.3% and that for the Dow Jones Industrial Average lost 0.2%.
+As Wall Street readies for another batch of corporate earnings, the future for the Standard & Poor's 500 fell 0.2% 3,001, and that for the Dow Jones Industrial Average lost 0.2% to 27,280.

 Nearly 150 companies in the S&P 500 are due to report results through Friday.
 Analysts are expecting earnings to decline overall for the second quarter in a row.